 How does simmons look now?

-2016 marks the 'Year of Construction' as this will be the heaviest year of construction to date with some 4 projects breaking ground.
+2016 marked the 'Year of Construction' as it was the heaviest year of construction to date with numerous projects breaking ground.

 EV master developer, CMLC, has invested $357 million into the revitalization of EV